Table of Content

 2.5 Washington Motorcycle License Test:

-If you are getting an endorsement for your three-wheeled motorcycle, the written portion will only have 25 questions and additional questions may be asked specific to the capabilities of three-wheeled motorcycles.
+If you are getting an endorsement for your three-wheeled motorcycle, the written portion will only have 25 questions and additional questions may be asked specifically about the capabilities of three-wheeled motorcycles.

 For the riding portion of the Washington motorcycle license test, both the permit and endorsement versions will be an assessment of your riding skills as you demonstrate specific maneuvers within a controlled environment.
 Examples of riding maneuvers you will have to demonstrate include: